-5. Under the Equality Act 2010, employees are entitled to equal pay for work of equal value.
-The Council has received a number of claims under the Equality Act and, as a result, has set aside a provision of £125.9m (31 March 2021: £153.8m) which incorporates all claims received and negotiations agreed by 31 March 2022.
+- 2. The Council enters into a number of arrangements with external partners for the delivery of services or as part of infrastructure developments within the city.
+There are occasions where the Council faces claims from external partners where it is believed that specific outcomes have not been delivered.
+Currently the validity of any outstanding claims is being assessed. - 3.
+Under the Equality Act 2010, employees are entitled to equal pay for work of equal value.
+The Council has received a number of claims under the Equality Act and, as a result, has set aside a provision of £404.0m (31 March 2021: £293.9m) which incorporates all claims received and negotiations agreed by 31 March 2022.